appacademy/jump-start/pre-curriculum/ruby-setup.md

 In order to make the most of your time in JumpStart, you need to be using ruby the right way.

 Setup ruby using [this doc][setup], steps 1-4.
-We recommend using Cloud9.
+Use Cloud9.
 Once you have an account on Cloud9, follow the gif below:

 ![Setup Cloud9](./setup-cloud9.gif)